 Table of Contents

-WinSCP can use SCP (secure copy protocol) to log into a Raspberry Pi using its username and password.
-Raspbian, OpenELEC and RetroPi are among the systems that can be connected to.
+WinSCP is a network utility that can use SCP (secure copy protocol) to log into a Raspberry Pi operating system using its username and password.
+Raspbian, OpenELEC and RetroPi are among the operating systems that can be connected to.

 As a client, WinSCP has two file panels — one for the local interface and one for the remote interface.
 Each file panel looks similar to Windows Explorer in that it presents files and directories in a folder-like fashion.